bio-tools/biotoolsDocs/api_reference.rst

 Group
 """""
 Specify a list of users in the system that can edit the resource.
-In order to set this kind of permission, add the following info to the resource data:
+In order to set this kind of permission, add the following info into the resource data:

 .. code-block:: text